 Due to the location of the practicum as well as current Covid-19 protocols, the student must be willing to reside at the UBC DERC (student housing) which requires a minimal monthly housing fee.
-While students can leave the farm, off-farm activities are to be minimized; more severe restrictions may come into place depending on changes to public health conditions.
+While students can leave the farm, off-farm activities are to be minimized; change in restrictions may happen depending on changes to public health conditions.
 Students selected for an interview will have an opportunity to review the safety protocols and their application at the DERC.
 Students must comply with the safety protocols in place throughout the duration of the course.
 Refusing to comply with the safety protocols could result in a removal from the practicum.